rankingsio/2021-yext-data-hub/rmd/03_final.md

 ![](03_final_files/figure-html/unnamed-chunk-3-1.svg)<!-- -->

 The _Average Extended Network Impressions for Longtail Keywords_ for _all industries together_ is 2.7 times larger than for _legal services_.
-The gap is even larger for the _Clicks_: it is 8.7 times larger for _all industries together_ than for _legal services_.
+The gap is even larger for the _Clicks_: it is 9.3 times larger for _all industries together_ than for _legal services_.
 This suggests that, in this sample, _legal services_ have generally less success in turning impressions into clicks.
-This is reflected in the CTR, which is on average 8.76%, much higher than the average CTR shown above for the _legal services_: 2.66%.
+This is reflected in the CTR.
+The CTR of all industries together is on average of 8.76%, much higher than the average CTR for the _legal services_: 2.62%.

 When measured on the whole industry, there is a much larger correlation between the impressions and the clicks: the Pearson correlation coefficient is $r = 0.82$.
+This means that fluctuations in the impressions are well reflected in the clicks, albeit not perfectly (perfectly would mean r = 1).